privatenumber/tsx/README.md

 [Here's an exhaustive comparison](https://github.com/privatenumber/ts-runtime-comparison) between `tsx` vs `ts-node` (and other runtimes).

 If you migrated from `ts-node`, please share your performance gains [here](https://github.com/esbuild-kit/tsx/discussions/10)!

+### Can it use esbuild plugins?

+No. tsx uses esbuild's [Transform API](https://esbuild.github.io/api/#transform-api), which doesn't support plugins.

+### Does it have a configuration file?

+No. tsx's integration with Node.js is designed to be seamless so there is no configuration.